 The Real Halloween afternoon workshops feature a variety of crafts and activities.
-We have seven bookable 45 minute Workshops, with set times, and six drop-in activities which you can join as places are available.
+We have seven bookable 45 minute Workshops, with set times (sorry, now all sold out), and six drop-in activities which you can join as places are available.

 The Drop-ins (some of which are free, others have a small charge) are: Real Broomsticks (make one), Witches Kitchen (make a potion for the witches), Pixie Post Office (colour in cards which get posted), Halloween Games (have a look – not your usual Halloween games), Halloween Lanterns (make your own) and visiting the Fairy King and Queen.
 These open from 1.30pm on Saturday, and close at 5pm.
 The last entry to these will be at 4.45pm. (times an hour earlier on Sunday).

 A parent/carer needs to accompany each child or children in the drop-ins, and be ready to assist as most of these involve making something.

 There are also more activities (all free) listed under Entertainment including the Trolls (friendly and may be encountered anywhere), Pirate Pantomime, story telling all afternoon with Mike Dodsworth, two bands (The Moonshiners and Pennyless), and (see After Dark) the Parade of Animal Lanterns.
 So there is loads to do – along with walking in the woods, eating, drinking and shopping.